CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 ====================================================

-The steps to get help depend on whether you’re a novice or an expert with the tool—executable or binary—on which the app or workflow is based.
+The steps to get help depend on whether you’re a novice or an expert with the tool (executable or binary) on which the app or workflow is based.

 **If you are a novice:**